openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 The `REFRESH` interval defines in seconds, how often the binding will poll the controller for updates.

-The `AWAY MODE SET POINT` defines the temperature in degrees celcius that will be sent to the heathub when away mode is activated.
+The `AWAY MODE SET POINT` defines the temperature in degrees Celsius that will be sent to the heathub when away mode is activated.

 ### Manual configuration with .things files